emergence-engineering/prosemirror-slash-menu-react/README.md

 - `menu-display-root` root div for the menu
 - `menu-element-wrapper` root of menu elements
+- `menu-element-wrapper-clickable` root of menu elements when the menu items are set to be clickable
 - `menu-element-selected` classname that is added alongside `menu-element-wrapper` when an element is selected
 - `menu-element-icon` if icon is provided for the element it's rendered in this div
+- `menu-element-right-icon` if right icon is provided its rendered in this div
 - `menu-element-label` label of the menu element
 - `menu-placeholder` when there is no matching items for the filter, this is displayed with the text "No matching items"
 - `menu-filter-wrapper` root of the filter display, positioned above the menu by default